DanielAdeyemi/Epicodus_project-4/README.md

 * Git and GitHub

 ## *Known bugs:*
-This project has almost no style and was used only for practice purporse.
+This project has very basic style and created as demonstration of my inderstanding how to work with objects, constractors and prototypes.

 ## *License and copyright:*